SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 ![page transformation solution files](media/modernize/pagetransformation_2.png)

+> [!Note]
+> The minimal .Net Framework version for this solution to work is 4.5.1.

 The `webpartmapping.xml` and `webpartmapping_latestfrompackage.xml` represent the transformation model that describes how the transformation will happen.
 You typically will tweak the `webpartmapping.xml` file to your needs by for example adding additional mappings to your own web parts.
 If you later on install an updated version of the nuget package your `webpartmapping.xml` will not be overwritten by default but the `webpartmapping_latestfrompackage.xml` will be.
 You can use this latter file to compare the latest out-the-box mapping with your mapping and take over the changes you need.

 With the mapping file in place you now can use below snippet (coming from the [Modernization.PageTransformation sample on GitHub](https://github.com/SharePoint/PnP/tree/dev/Samples/Modernization.PageTransformation)) to transform all the pages in a given site: